behavioral-integrity-lab/AlinEval/README.md

 CC measures a model's adherence to its given, stated rules under pressure.

-SAS measures a model's resistance to social pressure, such as authority pressure, conformity pressure, etc..
+SAS measures a model's position drift to social pressure, such as authority pressure, conformity pressure, etc., with no new evidence.

-ESR measures a model's ability to not only detect false or assumed premises in a prompt, but to prevent itself from reasoning with the false/assumed premise.
+ESR measures a model's ability to not only detect false or assumed premises in a prompt structurally, but to prevent itself from reasoning with the false/assumed premise unchallenged.